How to Create an Awesome Prayer Journal

 I found an actual miniature 3 ring binder and the same size loose leaf paper and dividers at Target all for under $10.00.
 I am happy with my choice to set the journal up this way.
 You can use any system you want to use, but I like having the ability to separate certain topics and add to the different sections easily.

 The binder that I bought is a small basic white binder and has a plastic insert to add a cover page.
 So the first thing I did was create my cover.
 It’s simple, but colorful.
-Then I made a tassel with charms and a pom-pom to give it some decoration.
-(I just wanted to give it my own personal touch).
+Then I made a tassel with charms and a pom-pom to give it some decoration and a personal touch.

 I then added five sections in my binder.
 My sections are: Daily Scriptures, My Daily Prayers, Declarations, Prayers and Notes.
 You can make your dividers anything that you want, these five happen to work for me.